vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/parameter-reference/ex-ug-parameter.md

 |:---|:---|:---|:---|:---|
 |`tags.path`|string|-|Yes|The path of the source file specified to generate SST files.|

-### Specific parameters of Nebula Graph
+### Specific parameters of NebulaGraph

 !!! enterpriseonly

-    Specific parameters of Nebula Graph are used for exporting Nebula Graph data, which is supported by Exchange Enterprise Edition only.
+    Specific parameters of NebulaGraph are used for exporting NebulaGraph data, which is supported by Exchange Enterprise Edition only.

 |Parameter|Data type|Default value|Required|Description|
 |:---|:---|:---|:---|:---|